The-Great-Assyr/Chiptuner/README.md

 If something is wrong or not working properly, please let me know!

-So far (January 2019) I still haven't figured out how to compile for Mac or GNU/Linux but some users from the **Official VCV Rack Group** on Facebook told me that the source files are ok and they have been able to compile the plugin for Mac (there is a downloadable version here made by [Nik Jewell](https://github.com/lnikj) so if you can compile it for Mac or GNU/Linux and want to:
+So far (August 2019) I still haven't figured out how to compile for Mac or GNU/Linux but some users from the **Official VCV Rack Group** on Facebook told me that the source files are ok and they have been able to compile the plugin for Mac (there is a downloadable version here made by [Nik Jewell](https://github.com/lnikj) so if you can compile it for Mac or GNU/Linux and want to:
 1) explain me how to share your file here (you know... *Issues* and/or *pull requests* and stuffs like those...)
 2) send me your zip file so that I can slap it here (with the dued credits, of course!)